-As shown previously (see Figure 2.5), the majority of juveniles were assessed in the middle three risk levels (86%) and most juveniles were assessed as low needs (61%).
-Figure 2.11 explores the relationship between risk and needs levels and recidivism rates.
+As shown previously (see Figure 2.5), the majority of juveniles were assessed in the middle three risk levels (86%).
+Most juveniles were assessed as low needs (61%).
+Figure 2.11 explores the relationship between the juvenile's risk and needs levels and their recidivism rates.
 As expected, RL1 (lowest risk) juveniles had the lowest recidivism rates (10%) compared to RL5 (highest risk) juveniles (51%), with an incremental, stair-step progression of recidivism rates in between the middle three risk levels (RL2 to RL4).
-Similar findings in recidivism rates were seen when examining the relationship between needs level and subsequent complaints and/or adult arrests.
-However, the gap in between the recidivism rates of the medium and high needs juveniles was smaller than the gap between the recidivism rates for both medium and high needs juveniles.
+Similar findings in the recidivism rates were seen when examining the relationship between needs level and subsequent complaints and/or adult arrests.
+However, the gap in between the recidivism rates of the medium and high needs juveniles was smaller than the gap between the recidivism rates of low and medium needs juveniles.
+Juveniles in the probation group had the same recidivism rates for both medium and high needs juveniles.